Bursaries & Scholarships

 AGM Randeree Charitable Trust (RCT) Scholarship

 The AGM Randeree Scholarship offers a unique opportunity for prospective students who are actively engaged in the British Muslim community to develop their leadership capabilities.
-It has been made possible by the generosity of the Muslim Council of Britain and is aimed to support one student with leadership potential to enhance their intellectual reach through study at one of the world’s leading universities, and to nurture their leadership capacity through mentoring and a 4-6 week placement with a respected relevant community or research organisation.
 Further details can be found on the AGM Randeree Scholarship website.
 Students must hold an offer of a place with their Department by the time of interview.
-The deadline for applications has been extended until 29 February 2020 and the interview date (likely in March) is to be announced.

 The Ebenezer Ademisoye MPhil Award

-This award is for an applicant who has an offer at St Edmund’s College to study an MPhil in a STEM subject or economics and who is in financial need.
-Preference will be given to an applicant from an Black background.
+This award is for an applicant who has an offer at St Edmund’s College to study an MPhil and who is in financial need.
+Preference will be given to an applicant from a Black background.

 Open to UK, EU and Overseas students.